Cleveland Clinic logo

 Having regular bowel movements can ease the strain on your hemorrhoids.
 The less you’re straining on the toilet, the less stress you’re putting on these veins.
 Here’s how you do it:

-• Take a laxative — but only one that your provider has approved.
+• Take a stool softener or laxative (contact your provider first)

-Try some home remedies for hemorrhoids to relieve any discomfort you’re feeling.
+Try some home remedies for hemorrhoids to relieve any discomfort you feel:

 • Apply pure aloe or coconut oil to ease minor pain or discomfort.